-Forensic psychological assessment, psychopathy assessment
+Forensic psychological assessment, psychopathy assessment Faculty of Psychology and Neuroscience

 Forensic Neuropsychology

 Defendants in criminal cases increasingly state that they do not have any memory for their offence.
 This raises the question of whether this is always a valid defence.
 Besides this, defendants and witnesses with traumatic brain injury, intellectual disabilities, and/or functional or neurodegenerative disorders are becoming more common in legal settings.
 It is often assumed that these persons can, as a witness or as a defendant, give accurate statements.